 Welcome to NYC Sleep Doctor

-Janet Kennedy, Ph.D. is a licensed Clinical Psychologist with years of specialized experience as a sleep doctor treating sleep disorders.
+Janet Kennedy, Ph.D. is a licensed Clinical Psychologist and sleep doctor with years of specialized experience treating sleep disorders.

 For more than a decade, Dr. Kennedy has been helping individuals and families break out of the cycle of bad sleep through her work at NYC Sleep Doctor.
 Dr. Kennedy creates tailored treatment programs–using scientifically proven techniques–and provides the support you need to succeed in reclaiming your sleep.

 We all know that sleep is essential to our health and daily functioning.
-But when sleep becomes elusive, our coping strategies can make things worse.
-Whether you’re struggling with your own sleep or you’re a sleep-deprived parent, you don’t have to settle for exhaustion.
+But when sleep problems arise, our coping strategies can make things worse.
+Dr. Kennedy can help you to stop relying on medication and reclaim your sleep, managing the anxiety and frustration that goes along with bad sleep and making methodical changes to your schedule, habits, and strategies.
+You don’t have to settle for exhaustion.

 Dr. Kennedy provides CBT-I, the industry standard for adults struggling with insomnia.
 She also uses CBT, ACT (Acceptance and Commitment Therapy), and traditional, insight-oriented therapy for treatment of a broad range of issues.